Yeongdeungpo District: Yeouido

 Yeouido is home to many of Korea's tallest skyscrapers.
 One of the oldest and most well-known is the 63 Building, located on the eastern side of Yeouido.
 It was opened in 1985 to coincide with the Seoul Olympics in 1988 and intended to demonstrate Korea's economic success.
 The building is 250 m tall and was the tallest building in the country until 2003.
 The 60th floor houses the world's highest art gallery while the 63rd floor contains an observation deck known as the 63 Golden Tower.
 The 58th and 59th floors both feature restaurants.
 The lower floors house an indoor shopping mall with approximately 90 stores, an IMAX theater, and a large aquarium.
 A convention center and banquet hall are also housed within the building.

 Also within Yeouido is the International Finance Center (IFC).
 The IFC was opened in 2012 and includes the office towers, Conrad Hotel and the IFC Mall.
 The IFC mall hosts a large number of shops including major international brands.
 The center of the mall includes a large atrium with glass pavilion which extends above ground level.
 The mall itself occupies four floors below ground.

 Parc1 tower is the newest development in Yeouido with its primary feature being the 334 tall main tower.
 The development features 2 main office towers, a Fairmont Hotel (due to open in 2021) and a Hyundai Department Store (due to open in 2020 but pushed back to 2021).
 Hyundai have indicated that they will open an Amazon Go store with the department store, one of the first outside the US.

 Yeouido is also home to the Korean National Assembly Building which opened in 1975.
 South Korea's unicameral legislature meets within the building and numerous of buildings and institutions associated with the assembly are located nearby.

 The Korean Broadcasting System(KBS) New Wing Open Hall is located in Yeouido-dong.
 It is the broadcast and recording centre of many KBS programmes with a studio audience, namely the live weekly music show Music Bank.

 In 2017 the Seoul Museum of Art (SeMA) and the Seoul Metropolitan Government opened SeMA Bunker, a museum occupying a previously undiscovered military bunker in Yeouido.
 The bunker was discovered in 2005 during groundwork for a bus transfer station.
-No official records of the bunker have been found but historians believe it was constructed for Park Chung Hee in 1976–1977 on account of the fact that large-scale military parades took place above the bunker on May 16 Square (now Yeouido Park).
+No official records of the bunker have been found but historians believe it was constructed for Park Chung Hee in 1976–1977 because large-scale military parades took place above the bunker on May 16 Square (now Yeouido Park).